ChatKitty/chatkitty-api-docs/source/web/index.html.md

 Type | Description
 ---- | -----------
 `MESSAGE.RECEIVED` | Fired when the device receives a sent message.
-`PARTICIPANT.ENTERED.EXITED` | Fired when a participant has entered or exited a channel.
+`PARTICIPANT.CHANGED_STATUS` | Fired when a participant has entered or exited a channel.
 `KEYSTROKES.CREATED` | Fired when a participant has started typing characters.

 ### Deregistering a channel event listener